 The first time I had lobster I was in Palm Springs on a college spring break.
 Yea, yea … I know … most college spring breaks consist of cold pizza, beer, nachos and maybe some late-night cheese fries.
-What can I say, I did things a little differently than most (just ask GG).
+What can I say, I did things a little differently than most (just ask Eric).
 Anyway, we were out to dinner and I remember being asked if I liked lobster.
 To which I said something like, “Don’t know.
 I’ve never had it.”
 I’m sure I’d been to places that had it, but being a

 creature mermaid of habit, I usually ordered crab or some other seafood.
 I remember my friend telling me it tasted like crab, so I ordered it.
 And while it might be similar, it is most certainly not “like” crab.
 It’s richer.
 Thicker.
 Not as sweet.
 And has, I think, a rougher texture.
 But it’s delicious, none the same.